| 1 | Striped road guarder |

 Scientists came across a Dipsas ventrimaculatus inside a house in southern Paraguay.
 It was covered with cobwebs and fluff, and tried to free itself using sudden, sharp movements of its head.
 Eventually, it fully hid its head in the centre of its coils to shield itself.
 The scientists generously intervened, and prised the snake apart in order to remove the remaining cobwebs from its body.

-At this point the slug-eating snake became completely limp and motionless.
+At this point, the slug-eating snake became completely limp and motionless.
 Scientists removed the last few cobwebs and placed it on the ground.
-The snake remaining limp and motionless.
+The snake remained limp and motionless.
 It seemed like it had died from the stress, but several minutes later, the snake reactivated and was full of life.

-Scientists seized the snake again, and this time, it flipped its body over the reveal the belly, and became completely stiff.
+Scientists seized the snake again, and this time, it flipped its body over to reveal the belly, and became completely stiff.
 The slug-eating snake remained completely immobile until a loud noise spooked it into fleeing.
-When handled yet again, the slug-eating snake instantly restarted the death-faking charade.
+When handled yet again, the spot-bellied slug-eating snake instantly restarted the death-faking charade.

 There are vast legions of snakes worldwide which have never been observed to play dead and probably never do.
 It seems especially rare in vipers, non-existent in rattlesnakes for instance, but there are still additions being made to the play dead club.
 There’s thousands of snakes worldwide, and so many are barely researched.

 One mysterious snake is Neuwied’s false boa (Pseudoboa neuweidii), recognisable by its pure red body contrasting against a snowy white neck and black head.
-This species measures up to 100cm and is surprisingly venomous, with proteolytic toxins that almost match a Bothrops lancehead.
+This species measures over 1 metre and is surprisingly venomous, with proteolytic toxins that almost match a Bothrops lancehead.

 The first observation of it playing dead were made in Tocumen, in the Panamá district of Panama, in March 2019.
 Firstly, the cornered Pseudoboa neuwiedii flipped onto its back, then became fully immobile and rigid.
 It was placed into a plastic container, still with no response.